spookyfirehorse/ffmpeg-and-mpv-for-rpi4/README.md

 I think for all rpi modells but this 3 was tested

+this tutorial is for stable io s raspian

+testing is very similar

 its very easy !!!

 you can play movies without overheating